-- How relevant is the proposal to the general objectives of the call and objectives of the selected topic? - How does the action contribute to the specific outcomes of the selected call topic, including through its thematic focus?
+- How relevant is the proposal to the general objectives of the call and the objectives of the selected topic? - How does the action contribute to the specific outcomes of the selected call topic, including through its thematic focus?

 Needs analysis (min.
-4 / max.
-8)
+10 points)